 “Great question and we do get this quite a bit…

 First, I think the next thing is to remove all of your cleaning agents and just go to natural cleaning agents… Your cleaning agents, whether it be your soaps you wipe down stuff for the toilets, the bathrooms, dishes, getting all of these as we talk about toxins out of the house is really, really important.

-Second, for a child who's had numerous and numerous infections and treated with antibiotics, I would check to see if your child is constipated.
-We've got to get the poop out and using natural remedies can help the the bowels move a whole lot easier.
+Second, for a child who's had numerous infections and treated with antibiotics, I would check to see if your child is constipated.
+We've got to get the poop out and using natural remedies can help the bowels move a whole lot easier.
 If diarrhea is present, we have to get that evaluated to make sure that they don't have a form of inflammatory bowel disease but that is rare.”

 Purchase your full length copy of the Doctor's Panel video.

 Educating yourself is invaluable!
 The Autism Recovery Doctor's Panel is full of wisdom that will help you better understand what's underneath your child's behaviors and can help make an immediate impact on your family.
 We want to ensure you can have access to all of it, whenever you need it.

 The understanding you receive from this panel includes answers to the following questions:

 - I just received an ASD (or SPD, developmental delay, or other neurodevelopmental) diagnosis.
 What should I do?
 What can I do on my own, before the doctor's visit, to help?

 - I’ve been doing biomedical treatments, detox, and therapies and have been to several doctors for years.
 I’ve seen some incremental gains, but no real huge leaps.
 Now, what do I do?